Shakhmardan Yessenov Foundation

-The Shakhmardan Yessenov Science and Education Foundation is a Kazakhstani non-profit organization established in 2013 by Galimzhan Yessenov, a Kazakh businessman and philanthropist, stakeholder of Jusan Bank and the founder of the Shakhmardan Yessenov Scientific and Educational Foundation.
+The Shakhmardan Yessenov Science and Education Foundation is a Kazakhstani non-profit organization established in 2013 by Galimzhan Yessenov, a Kazakh businessman and philanthropist.
 He actively supports education, science, and sports in Kazakhstan, funding scholarships, research programs, and youth chess development initiatives.

-The foundation supports undergraduate, graduate, residency, and internship students, and young professionals in the fields of exact and natural sciences, medicine, and information technology, who have the goal of continuing their educational process (PhD, Master's degree, internships, training programs, courses), and are motivated and actively involved in the development of science in the country.
+The foundation supports undergraduate, graduate, residency, and internship students, and young professionals in the fields of exact and natural sciences, medicine, and information technology, who aim to continue their education (PhD, Master’s degree, internships, training programs, or courses), and are motivated and actively contributing to scientific development in Kazakhstan.

 The Shakhmardan Yessenov Foundation supports education through its student scholarship program, which provides 20 monthly scholarships of 70,000 tenge each to talented university students in Kazakhstan.
 Eligible participants include Kazakhstani citizens over 18 years old, studying in natural sciences, technical, medical, and IT fields, specifically 2nd-3rd year undergraduate students and 2nd-5th year medical students.
 This initiative aims to foster academic excellence and support the development of young professionals in key scientific and technological fields.

-History and initiaves
+History and initiatives

-The Shakhmardan Yessenov Scientific and Educational Foundation was established in 2013 by Galimzhan Yessenov.
+The Shakhmardan Yessenov Science and Education Foundation was established in 2013 by Galimzhan Yessenov.
 It is named after Shahmardan Yesenov, a prominent Kazakh-Soviet geologist and statesman.

 Shakhmardan Yessenov (1927–1994) was a geologist, scientist, and statesman, known for his contributions to the discovery and development of major mineral and hydrocarbon deposits in Kazakhstan.
 He served as Minister of Geology of the Kazakh SSR (1961–1967, 1974–1976), Vice-Chairman of the Council of Ministers of the Kazakh SSR (1965), and President of the Academy of Sciences of the Kazakh SSR (1967–1974).
 Yessenov played a key role in the geological exploration of Zhezkazgan, Mangistau, and other resource-rich regions, expanding Kazakhstan’s industrial base.
 His innovative methods significantly increased the efficiency of mineral exploration and extraction, leading to the discovery of vital copper, manganese, and polymetallic deposits.
 In recognition of his contributions, the Aktau Polytechnic Institute was renamed the Aktau Yessenov Polytechnic Institute in 1995.
 Alongside Kanysh Satpayev and Evney Buketov, he is regarded as one of Kazakhstan’s most influential scientists, shaping the country's geological and industrial landscape.